Burden sharing woes to cloud Obama's trip to NATO summit

 Some supporters of NATO argue the 2 percent benchmark is an unrealistic measurement of countries' contributions to the alliance, particularly with Europe dealing with a migration crisis and prolonged economic weakness.

-Heather Conley, who served as a deputy assistant secretary of state in the George W. Bush administration, said it is important to recognize that countries like Germany are increasing their defense spending, even if they have not reached the 2 percent goal.
+Heather Conley, who served as a deputy assistant secretary of state in the George W. Bush administration, said it is important to recognise that countries like Germany are increasing their defence spending, even if they have not reached the 2 percent goal.

 "That's what we have to focus on, not this measurement that so few are going to reach," Conley said.
 "It's an aspiration, but let's look at what everyone is doing now and build on it."